-Risk exists of fatal wildlife attacks from crocodiles in coastal areas and in-land waterways, especially along the southern coast.
-Closely follow regulations from local authorities and always maintain a safe distance from wildlife.
+Risk exists for fatal wildlife attacks from crocodiles in coastal areas and in-land waterways, especially along the southern coast.
+Travelers should closely follow regulations from local authorities and always maintain a safe distance from wildlife.

 High risk of traffic-related injury or death exists.
 The road-traffic death rate is 12 to 24 per 100,000 population.
 The rate is < 10 in most high-income countries.
 Speed laws are poorly enforced.
 Driving at night is not advised.
 Seek local advice before traveling on roads outside urban areas after dark.

 Traffic flows on the left-hand side of the road.
 Travelers (including drivers and pedestrians) accustomed to traffic moving on the opposite side should be vigilant when navigating traffic.

 The monsoon season is from November through April, coinciding with the cyclone season.
 Floods, mudslides, and landslides may occur.